 Ease of Inflation and Deflation

-Now this one doesn’t apply to a foam mat but is important to consider for those after an air mattress or self inflating mattress.
-Pretty much you’ll find that how easy a mattress is to inflate and deflate is pretty much matched to the price.
+This one doesn’t apply to a foam mat but is important to consider for those after an air mattress or self inflating mattress.
+Usually, you’ll find that how easy a mattress is to inflate and deflate is pretty much matched to the price.
 So the more expensive, the easier it will be to inflate.

-Another thing to look out for is air beds which come with a built in pump.
+Another thing to look out for is a camping air mattress with built in pump.
 This is so good for those after an air mattress.
 No need to bring a separate pump just for blowing up the bed or having to cart the bed over to the power so you can plug in your pump.

-Ok so hopefully by now you have a better idea of what type of camping mattress you’re after.
-To help you find the perfect mattress, below we’ve taken a closer look at some of the best camping mattresses currently available on the Aussie market.
+Ok, so hopefully, you now have a better idea of what type of camping mattress you’re after.
+To help you find the perfect mattress, below we’ve taken a closer look at some of the best camping mattresses currently on the Aussie market.

-To ensure you’re comfortable throughout the night, these air mattresses feature a network of coils that provide better support, a bonded fabric surface which ensures the air stays in place and a top layer of brushed polyester over the laminated PVC.
-Plus the additional height makes getting in and out of the bed that much easier.
+To ensure you’re comfortable throughout the night, these air mattresses feature a network of coils that provide better support, a bonded fabric surface that ensures the air stays in place and a top layer of brushed polyester over the laminated PVC.
+Plus, the additional height makes getting in and out of the bed that much easier.